 Have I begun a rhyme?

-To drive a point home to you?
+One to drive this home to you?

 Ah, frack it!
 Why not?